 - Bloomfield Farm in California realized that crates of produce they didn’t sell on market days were going to waste, so they advertised excess produce to the community using Facebook updates, prompting a tremendous response.
 The general manager took the idea a step further, creating Crop Mobster, a California-based website that connects local food items with ready buyers.

 - Meanwhile, Keep Austin Fed connects restaurants and producers in Austin, Texas, with volunteers who distribute excess food to people in need.

 - And it’s not just for food producers and distributors – with the recent release of Leftover Swap, anyone with leftovers can advertise and sell their food to anyone with a smartphone.

 - As a shopper, you may soon be able to help grocery stores avoid waste as well.
-Although still in development, EcoBasket and MobBucket are two brilliant apps that help shoppers capitalize on deals on expiring items.
+Although still in development, EcoBasket, FoodLoop, PareUp and MobBucket are four brilliant apps ideas that would help shoppers capitalize on deals on expiring items.
 Forget food waste – if you’re into bargain shopping, these apps could turn last-choice veggies, fruits and other perishables into a real savings.

 Even if you think you have it all figured out in the food department, giving your foodprint another look is worth a shot to cut back on inefficiencies.
 By finding the right apps for your food waste problems, you can go from wasting time on your phone to cutting waste in your kitchen.